praveenjuge/my-mac-setup/README.md

 # Disable the sound effects on boot
 sudo nvram SystemAudioVolume=" "

+# Set highlight color to green
+defaults write NSGlobalDomain AppleHighlightColor -string "0.764700 0.976500 0.568600"

+# Disable the “Are you sure you want to open this application?” dialog
+defaults write com.apple.LaunchServices LSQuarantine -bool false

 # Enable character repeat on keydown
 defaults write -g ApplePressAndHoldEnabled -bool false